 Activating Central Tower fills in the map for all of Central Hyrule.

-Lake Tower is one of the easier towers to get.
+Lake Tower is one of the easier towers to find.
 Lake Tower is located South of Lake Hylia and West of Faron Tower.
 As long as you can make it to Lake Tower, nothing is surrounding it to inhibit your climb.

 Activating Lake Tower fills in the map for Lake Hylia, Faron Grasslands, and the Faron Sea.